RetroMAE: Pre-Training Retrieval-oriented Language Models Via Masked Auto-Encoder: Experimental Studies

-$\bullet$ \textbf{Supervised evaluation}.
-We make use of the \textbf{MS MARCO} passage retrieval dataset \cite{nguyen2016ms} to evaluate RetroMAE's performance after supervision.
-It is one of the large-scale datasets for dense retrieval evaluation, which consists of real-world questions from Bing search.
-The questions are paired with their corresponding passages from web documents, where human annotated ground-truth answers to the questions are included.
-RetroMAE is fine-tuned on its training set and evaluated on its dev set.

-$\bullet$ \textbf{Zero-shot evaluation}.
-We evaluate RetroMAE's zero-shot retrieval performance on top of the recently released \textbf{BEIR} benchmark \cite{thakur2021beir}.
-It contains a total of 18 datasets, covering dense retrieval tasks across different domains, such as question answering, fact checking, bio-medical retrieval, news retrieval, and social media retrieval, etc.
+$\bullet$ \textbf{Evaluation}.
+We use two datasets to evaluate the retrieval performance after supervision.
+1) \textbf{MS MARCO} \cite{nguyen2016ms}, which contains queries from Bing Search.
+We use its passage retrieval task, which contains 502,939 training queries and 6,980 evaluation queries (Dev).
+The answer needs to be retrieved from 8.8 million candidate passages.
+2) \textbf{Natural Questions} \cite{kwiatkowski2019natural}, which consists of queries from Google.
+There are 79,168 training queries, 8,757 dev queries, and 3,610 testing queries.
+The answer is retrieved from 21,015,324 Wikipedia passages.
+We evaluates the zero-shot retrieval performance on \textbf{BEIR benchmark} \cite{thakur2021beir}.
+It fine-tunes the pre-trained model with MS MARCO queries, and evaluate the zero-shot transferability on the other 18 datasets.
+The evaluation data covers dense retrieval tasks across different domains, such as question answering, fact checking, bio-medical retrieval, news retrieval, and social media retrieval, etc.

-We consider three categories of baseline methods\footnote{We use the original checkpoints released by the authors.} in our experimental studies.
+We consider three types of \textbf{baseline methods} in our experimental studies\footnote{For all baseline methods, we use their officially released pre-trained models for our experiments.}.

 $\bullet$ \textbf{Generic models}.
-The following generic pre-trained language models are included in our experiments.
+The following generic pre-trained language models are used in our experiments.
 1) \textbf{BERT} \cite{Devlin2019BERT}, which is the most popular pre-trained language model in practice.
-It is also widely used as the backbone for the fine-tuning of dense retrievers \cite{karpukhin2020dense,xiong2020approximate}.
-2) \textbf{RoBERTa} \cite{Liu2019Roberta}, which is an enhanced replication of BERT with improved training settings and substantially augmented training data.
-3) \textbf{ELECTRA} \cite{clark2020electra}, introduces the generator-discriminator framework and the token replacement prediction task to further improve the pre-training effect.
+It is also frequently fine-tuned as the encoding network for dense retrievers \cite{karpukhin2020dense,xiong2020approximate}.
+2) \textbf{RoBERTa} \cite{Liu2019Roberta}, which is an enhanced replication of BERT with substantially enlarged training data and improved training settings.
+3) \textbf{DeBERTa} \cite{he2020deberta}, which further improves BERT and RoBERTa with disentangled attention mechanism and an enhanced mask decoder; it is one of the strongest pre-trained models on NLU benchmarks, such as GLUE and SuperGLUE.

-$\bullet$ \textbf{Constrastive learning}.
-The following contrastive learning based methods are considered.
-1) \textbf{SimCSE} \cite{gao2021simcse}, where the language model is learned to discriminate different views of the anchor sentence augmented by drop-out.
-Despite its simplicity, SimCSE achieves quite promising results on semantic textual similarity tasks.
-2) \textbf{LaPraDoR}\footnote{The original LaPraDoR is an ensemble of dense retriever and BM25.
-We preserve its released dense retriever for our experimental studies.} \cite{xu2022laprador}, which is a recently proposed unsupervised retriever on top of contrastive learning.
-It notably enhances the previous ICT based methods \cite{guu2020realm,chang2020pre} with the alternative training of query and document encoder, where the scale of negative samples can be greatly increased.